djstevenson/songs-to-the-siren-swift-static/input/icons/README.md

 # LOGOS

-Although these are technically subject to other people's copyright, these are all generated from official press materials, and thus there is permission to use them on the site.
+Although these are technically subject to other people’s copyright, these are all generated from official press materials, and thus there is permission to use them on the site.